At a Glance

 How to prepare for a job interview at DEWIS CIL

-It's important to demonstrate your understanding of autism during the interview.
+It's important to demonstrate your knowledge and understanding of autism during the interview.
 Be prepared to discuss how you can support the individual in a way that respects their needs and preferences.